 Like their scientific counterparts, computing systems and networks are intricate structures, composed of numerous hardware and software elements working in concert.
 These systems perform multifarious tasks and showcase advanced behaviours, including self-organisation and adaptability.

-Mathematics plays a pivotal role in the Bachelor of Computer Applications (BCA), underpinning many computer science concepts.
-It cultivates logical and analytical capabilities crucial for areas like programming, data structures, and artificial intelligence.
+Mathematics plays a vital role in the Bachelor of Computer Applications (BCA), underpinning many computer science concepts.
+It cultivates logical and analytical capabilities crucial for areas like programming, data structures, and AI.

 Through mathematics, students gain insight into principles of efficiency, accuracy, and optimisation vital for crafting robust computing solutions.